Positive oriented Thompson links: Preliminaries and notation

 \section{Preliminaries and notation}

 In this section we review the basic definitions and properties of the Thompson group $F$, the oriented Thompson group $\vec{F}$, the Brown-Thompson group $F_3$, and Jones's construction of knots from elements of Thompson group $F$.
-For further information we refer to \cite{CFP, B, Brown, Jo14, Jo18}.
+The reader is referred to \cite{CFP, B} for more information on the Thompson group, to \cite{Brown} for $F_3$, to \cite{Jo14, GS, Ren} for $\vec{F}$, to \cite{Jo14, Jo18, A} for the construction of links from elements of $F$ and $\vec{F}$.

 The Thompson group admits the following infinite presentation